nasa/Common-Metadata-Repository/legacy-migration/providers/README.md

 ## Run Migration With Ingesting

 We pass a flag for the migration script to try to ingest the provider metadata documents into a CMR env
-Note: this ought to be done locally
+Note: this ought to be done locally and so a CMR env must be running

+`python3 migrate.py --ingest`

 ## License